ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Several caveats temper the preceding claims.

-1. **Dataset scope.**  Only 43 of the 125 test abstracts possessed authoritative ground-truth coordinates, and all derive from a single printed volume (1695-1739).
-While this sample reflects rigorous archival verification standards to prevent convenience bias (see § 3.3), the reported error statistics may under- or overstate performance on earlier or later patent books, or on neighboring colonies with different toponymic conventions.
-Future work with expanded ground-truth sets obtained through similar verification methods will further validate these findings.
+1. **Corpus limitation (single source volume).** All 125 abstracts in the test corpus derive exclusively from *Cavaliers and Pioneers* Volume 3 (1695–1732).
+While comprehensive for this volume, results may differ for earlier or later volumes, or for neighboring colonies with distinct surveying practices, terminologies, or toponym conventions.

+2. **Spatial coverage limitation.** The evaluation was limited to 43 ground-truth cases selected directly from the existing polygon dataset created by One Shared Story, restricting geographic coverage to central Virginia counties digitized by that project.
+While rigorously verified to prevent convenience bias, broader spatial validation beyond the current polygon set will be important for fully characterizing general model performance.

-2. **Training data contamination.**  While the historical patent abstracts themselves do not contain coordinate information, the models may have been exposed to the GIS datasets used to establish ground truth coordinates.
-The Central VA Patents GIS layer developed by One Shared Story [@central_va_patents_gis] and other spatial datasets used for verification (see § 3.3) could potentially appear in training corpora, allowing models to retrieve memorized coordinates rather than demonstrate spatial reasoning from textual descriptions.
+3. **Training data contamination.**  While the historical patent abstracts themselves do not contain coordinate information, the models may have been exposed to the GIS datasets used to establish ground truth coordinates.
+The Central VA Patents GIS layer developed by One Shared Story [@central_va_patents_gis] and other spatial datasets used for verification could potentially appear in training corpora, allowing models to retrieve memorized coordinates rather than demonstrate spatial reasoning from textual descriptions.
 Standard contamination detection methods have significant limitations for spatial datasets and often provide unreliable results, so this study acknowledges contamination as a plausible alternative explanation for model performance.
 This represents a significant limitation that should be addressed in future work through systematic contamination analysis or evaluation on guaranteed unseen spatial datasets.
+See Appendix E for heuristic checks performed to assess training data leakage.

-3. **OCR and transcription noise.**  Although the best-performing OCR pipeline available was applied, minor character errors persist.
+4. **OCR and transcription noise.**  Although the best-performing OCR pipeline available was applied, minor character errors persist.
 Because the language models ingested this noisy text directly, a fraction of the residual error may stem from imperfect input rather than conceptual failure.

-4. **Point-estimate evaluation.**  Single latitude/longitude pairs were benchmarked, ignoring shape reconstruction and parcel acreage.
-Applications that require boundary polygons will need supplementary modelling or manual intervention.

 5. **Tool bias.**  Google's geocoder is optimised for modern place names; its deterministic output may shift marginally over time as the underlying database updates, complicating longitudinal reproducibility.

-6. **GIS benchmark generality.** The benchmark [@Bashorun2025_gis] relies on a single expert-authored geocoding procedure; accuracy might vary with different gazetteer sources, parameter tuning, or analyst expertise.
-The baseline is treated as representative of standard practice rather than an upper bound on professional GIS performance.
-The single-practitioner results are intended as an illustrative comparison point rather than a statistically powered estimate of professional accuracy or throughput.
+6. **GIS benchmark generality.** The GIS analyst baseline [@Bashorun2025_gis] relies on a single expert-authored geocoding procedure.
+Accuracy and efficiency might vary significantly with different gazetteer sources, methods, parameter tuning, or analyst expertise.
+Therefore, this single-practitioner workflow is best interpreted as a practical lower bound or illustrative benchmark, rather than a representative or statistically powered estimate of typical or best-case professional GIS performance.
+The human GIS analyst baseline and other comparison methods were limited to 43 test cases due to practical constraints (budget, scope).
+Expanding the evaluation set would incur substantial additional costs and is left to future work, depending on community interest and initial benchmark traction.

 7. **Cost assumptions.**  Monetary estimates are tied to the May-2025 OpenAI pricing schedule (see Table \ref{tbl:prices}); rate changes would alter the cost frontier.